julian-smithies/toy-robot-app/README.md

 ## Execution
 The application will expect a file with a list of commands to execute.

-Several test files are included in the `inputs` directory:
+Several test files are included in the `./inputs` directory:
 * `./inputs/test_place.txt`
 * `./inputs/test_all_commands.txt`
 * `./inputs/test_long_sequence.txt`